The 2 tools that you need

 Let's take first things first.
 How many of you know how much you owe, to who it's owed and what the interest rate is on that debt?
 This is a necessary building block in managing your debt.
 We'll begin by making a list of our debts.

-You can use a sheet of paper or one of those PC personal finance packages.
+You can use a sheet of paper or an online calculator.
+We like debt payoff calculator Bankrate.com.
 For each debt you owe we'll need to know some information.
 What's the source of the debt?
 Mortgage, car loans, home equity loans, student loans, mastercard, store credit card.
 List them all.

-In a second column put down the total amount of principal still owed.
+You will also need the total amount of principal still owed on each loan.
 Credit card statements will tell you the amount.
 For home, auto and some other loans you might need to call the lender to get the balance due.

-In the third column list the interest rate that you're paying on the loan.
+The final piece of data you will need is the interest rate that you're paying on the loan.
 If it's a floating rate, list the current percent.
-And finally, include a column for comments.
-For instance, if there's some type of prepayment penalty.
+Make note of loans with some type of prepayment penalty.

 If you haven't done this before you're going to find out that not all loans are created equal.
 Some are more expensive than others.
 Our goal here is to identify the most expensive debt you have.
 That's the loan that we'll either transfer to a cheaper account or pay off first.